Aimeedeer/org-notes/content/hacking/bigannouncement.md

 it starts a node `dfx start` before creating a project, while the tutorials, [Start the local network](https://sdk.dfinity.org/docs/quickstart/local-quickstart.html#start-the-local-network), need you to start a node inside a project.
+I don't think I would use Echo now.

 I'll create a tba folder, and start the node: